History of the Jews in Canada: Organization

 By the outbreak of World War I, there were approximately 100,000 Canadian Jews, of whom three-quarters lived in either Montreal or Toronto.
-Many of the children of the European refugees started out as peddlers, eventually working their way up to established businesses, such as retailers and wholesalers.
+Many of the children of the European refugees started as peddlers, eventually working their way up to established businesses, such as retailers and wholesalers.
 Jewish Canadians played an essential role in the development of the Canadian clothing and textile industry.
 Most worked as labourers in sweatshops; while some owned the manufacturing facilities.
 Jewish merchants and labourers spread out from the cities to small towns, building synagogues, community centres and schools as they went.

 As the population grew, Canadian Jews began to organize themselves as a community despite the presence of dozens of competing sects.
 The Canadian Jewish Congress (CJC) was founded in 1919 as the result of the merger of several smaller organizations.
 The purpose of the CJC was to speak on behalf of the common interests of Jewish Canadians and assist immigrant Jews.
 The largest Jewish community was in Montreal, at the time the largest, wealthiest and most cosmopolitan city in Canada.
 The vast majority of Montreal's Jews who arrived in the early 20th century were Yiddish-speaking Ashkenazim but their children chose speak English rather than French.
 Until 1964, Quebec had no public education system, instead having two parallel educational systems run by the Protestant churches and the Catholic church.
 As the Jewish community was too poor to fund its own educational system, most Jewish parents chose to enrol their children in the English-speaking Protestant school system, which was willing to accept Jews unlike the Catholic school system.
 The CJC had its headquarters in Montreal while the Jewish Public Library of Montreal and the Montreal Yiddish Theatre were two of the largest Jewish cultural institutions in Canada.
 The Jews of Montreal tended to be concentrated in several neighbourhoods, which gave a strong sense of community identity.